John Weir, AIA, NCARB, LEED AP

 Nick first came to MCG as a high school intern.
 After finishing his graduate studies in 2010 he joined the firm full-time.
 In the years since his return, Nick has become a key member of our team, both as a skilled designer and as a capable, collaborative project coordinator.
 His architectural renderings are an invaluable tool in helping our clients communicate their vision for each project to public stakeholders.
 Nick has experience on a wide range of civic and educational projects, giving him a strong background in every aspect of the design and construction process.

 BIM Technician + Project Assistant

 Meet the next generation of design innovators.
-A full-time student at the University of Alaska Anchorage, Nate has been working with the MCG team as an intern for more than three years, since his senior year of high school.
-He is a conscientious architecture student who continues to grow and develop as he contributes to project work in a variety of capacities.
+A recent University of Alaska Anchorage graduate with a degree in Architectural and Engineering Technology, he continues to attend classes part-time while working toward a second degree, a BA in Philosophy.
+Nate has been working with the MCG team for almost five years, since his senior year of high school.
+Nate eagerly contributes to project work in a variety of capacities.

 Intern Architect + Designer